Artanejp/common_source_project-fm7/source/readme.qt.txt

   b.
 Now, I using Qt5 as toolkit, because authors of Qt announced
      "Qt4 is obsolete, will be updated no longer".

   c.
-All of virtual machines of upstream (@Dec 17, 2015) are already ported to Qt.
+All of virtual machines of upstream (@Apr 01, 2016) excepts PX7 are already ported to Qt.
   d.
 Now using GCC-5.2 with Link Time Optimize to build for distrubuted binaries.

 6. Upstream repositry: